Jacek-Kurasiewicz/coreos-essentials-installer/README.md

         Type=oneshot
 ```

-One will be able to watch the installation process, which requires significant amount of time to complete, using the following command:
+One will be able to watch the installation process, which requires a significant amount of time to complete, using the following command:
 ```bash
 sudo journalctl -f -u essential-tools-installer.service
 ```